petrspelos/common-issues/Discord.Net-Addons/CustomPreconditions/README.md

 ## Understanding The Example

 You can find this line in the .cs file on line 9.
 This is where you will setup any variables you intend on using for your precondition.
 Seeing as we're creating a precondition that makes the command require a specific guild to be ran.
-We will need the GuildID to check.
+We will need the GuildID to check against.

 ```cs
 //your variables